Canon C300 Custom profiles and gamma curves.

 Either you can make your own adjustment to create a custom picture profile, or download one from one of the many C300 users out there.
 I have used several of these which I prefer to use over the Normal 3 profile.

-DP Brian Weed made some alterations to to the Cine, Log, and Eos Std picture settings, that mean there should be less grading needed in the edit.
+DP Brian Weed made some alterations to to the Cine, Log, and Eos Std picture settings, that means there should be less grading needed in the edit.
 These can be downloaded from the links below, or to read more about each CP log you can read up on them here.

 Another CP profile that I like is from Australian DP Roger Price.
 He has taken the recommendations of Alan Roberts and produced a CP profile that can be used straight out of the camera with no grading.
 Great for fast turn around shoots.